 Environmental health professionals work to improve public health by identifying, tracking and addressing environmental risk factors.
 They go by many titles, including environmental health practitioner, environmental health officer and public health official.
 Most environmental health professionals specialize in a particular area, such as:

 Preventing and Mitigating Hazards

 Prevention is a key focus of environmental health.
-Research, education, public policy, improved practices and new technologies developed by environmental health professionals are helping make our world cleaner and safer.
+Research, education, public policy, improved practices and new technologies developed by environmental health professionals help make our world cleaner and safer.

 The work isn’t entirely regulatory.
-Many companies hire environmental health officers to monitor their internal processes and institute practices that will help protect workers and the public, while at the same time reducing the company’s potential liability.
+Many companies hire environmental health officers to monitor their internal processes and institute practices that will help protect workers and the public, while reducing the company’s potential liability.

 Responding to Threats

 When an environmental health threat is identified, the goal is to respond as quickly as possible to contain the hazard and mitigate the damage.

 Many environmental hazards cannot be completely eliminated, so environmental health workers aim to reduce exposure, particularly for vulnerable populations such as children, sick people and the elderly.